 This time of year, folks in my neighborhood keep their car locked at all times.
 If they don’t, they may return to find the back seat loaded with a neighbor’s abundance of zucchini.
 Those plants were created to proliferate.
-So, if you find yourself with an abundance of zucchini, why not make zucchini garlic pickles?
+So, if you find yourself with an abundance of zucchini, why not make this zucchini pickle recipe with garlic?

 Of all the summer abundances, zucchini are one of the most prevalent and consistent through the summer season.
 For a tangy take on regular fermented pickles, try fermenting coins, or straight slices, of young zucchini.